Descanonge/tomate/docs/source/tutorial.rst

 By default scanning coordinates are 'in', which means the whole coordinate/dimension is found in each file.
 We give a name for our filegroup, this will help in debugging.
 We give a subfolder in which the files are found, if not precised, the root directory from the constructor will be used.

 We must now tell where are the files, and more precisely how are constructed their filenames.
-By filename, we mean the whole string starting after the root directory, folders included.
+By filename, I mean the whole string starting after the root directory, folders included.
 For that, a 'pre-regex' is used.
 It is a regular expression with a few added features.
 It will be transformed in a standard regex that will be used to find the files.

 Any regex in the pre-regex will be matched with the first file found, and then *considered constant accross all files*.
 For instance, using ``SST/A_.*\.nc``,